world tourist arrivals 2019

 International tourism, number of arrivals.
 World Tourism Organization, Yearbook of Tourism Statistics, Compendium of Tourism Statistics and data files.
 License : CC BY-4.0.
 LineBarMap.
 Share Details.
 Label.
 1995 - 2020.

-The World Tourism rankings are compiled by the United Nations World Tourism Organization as part of their World Tourism Barometer publication, which is released up to six times per year. ... tourist arrivals (2019) Change (2021 to 2022) (%) Change (2020 to 2021) (%) 1
+Countries by tourist arrivals in 2019.
+The World Tourism rankings are compiled by the United Nations World Tourism Organization as part of their World Tourism Barometer publication, which is released up to six times per year.
+In the publication, destinations are ranked by the number of international visitor arrivals, by the revenue generated by inbound tourism, and by the expenditure of ...

 Tourism has massively increased in recent decades.
 Aviation has opened up travel from domestic to international.
 Before the COVID-19 pandemic, the number of international visits had more than doubled since 2000.
 Tourism can be important for both the travelers and the people in the countries they visit.
 For visitors, traveling can increase their ...